horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

     Due to larger block size limit and generally lower volume of transactions on the BCH blockchain, it has much lower fees.
 Even when someone pays 1 cent per transaction there is always enough space in the current block to process it.

-    That may change in the future if more people start transacting on Bitcoin Cash but now it's common to pay transaction fees as low as 1 cent.
-Sending a similar transaction on a Bitcoin blockchain can easily cost a couple of dollars or more.

-    It should be also noted that if the Bitcoin blockchain suddenly becomes less busy than transaction fees will go down there as well.

-Apart from enabling cheaper and faster transactions on a blockchain, there are some other differences as well.

--  Decentralized Storage
+-  **Decentralized Storage**

-    Due to low transaction fees and larger block sizes the Bitcoin Cash blockchain can also be used as a decentralized and censorship-resistant data storage layer for decentralized applications.
+    Due to low transaction fees and larger block sizes the Bitcoin Cash blockchain can also be used as a decentralized and censorship-resistant data storage layer for decentralized applications (DApps).

-    There are already third party applications utilizing the cheap storage aspect of the Bitcoin Cash blockchain.
-[Memo.cash](https://memo.cash) is one such app.
+    There are already third party applications like [Memo.cash](https://memo.cash) utilizing the cheap storage aspect of the Bitcoin Cash blockchain.

     Practically speaking, using that feature of Bitcoin Cash someone can build a Twitter-like application where the user data stored on the blockchain privately and not controlled by any entity.

-- Smart Contracts
+- **Smart Contracts**

     The Bitcoin Cash blockchain is capable of having 'smart contract' like programs/entities which can be pre-programmed to work autonomously, have its own balance and perform condition-based transactions.